Packshots for Greenforce

 I love solving the puzzles that come with each project.
 Sometimes physical problems seem like obstacles to a great idea.
 I can get really creative to solve the problem and create a custom, finely-tuned photograph that is the exact product that I intended.
 As early as photography school I needed to tinker with a complicated chrome-plated espresso machine to get the presentation photo I wanted.

 The time I devote to each project is definitely important.
 Patience and perseverance are other keys.
 Of course, a lot also depends on the equipment in product photography, especially the lighting.
 If everything is right, the object appears as if it has a life of its own.
 That is the goal.
-Which experience do you particularly like to remember?

 I once did a jewelry shoot and the client assigned a guard!
 It became clear that there was some very expensive jewley in the studio that day.
 Another shoot was with a model that was bodypainted – but that was not my job (laughs).
 Then there was the campaign for the ISPO which dealt with innovation and technology.
 I had the idea to work with X-ray images, which represent exactly those concepts.